A. R. Rahman: Musical style and influence

 Rahman introduced 7.1 surround sound technology to South Indian films.
 Rahman is one of the best-selling music artists in India, with an estimated 150 million records sold worldwide.
-On 21 May 2014 Rahman announced that he has partnered with former Black Eyed Peas' Will.i.am to recreate an early popular track 'Urvashi Urvashi'.
-Track is 'Birthday'.
+On 21 May 2014 Rahman announced that he has partnered with former Black Eyed Peas' Will.i.am to recreate an early popular track 'Urvashi Urvashi' under the new name, 'Birthday'.

 Personal life

-Rahman is married to Saira Banu (not to be confused with actress Saira Banu), sister-in-law of actor Rahman; they have three children: Khatija, Rahima and Ameen.
+Rahman married Saira Banu (not to be confused with Indian former film actress Saira Banu) in 1995; they have three children: Khatija, Raheema and Ameen.
 Ameen has sung "NaNa" from Couples Retreat, and Khatija has sung "Pudhiya Manidha" from Enthiran.
 Composer G. V. Prakash Kumar is the son of Rahman's elder sister, A. R. Reihana.
 Rahman's younger sister, Fathima, heads his music conservatory in Chennai.
 The youngest, Ishrath, has a music studio.
 A.R.
 Rahman is co-brother to actor Rahman.